 Depending on the cause, lack of taste may resolve on its own or by treating the cause.
-In the meantime, avoid the temptation to add sugar or salt.
+In the meantime, avoid the temptation to add extra sugar or salt to your food.
 Experiment with a variety of foods, herbs, and spices.

-Other symptoms include cough, fever, and fatigue.
-Difficulty breathing or chest pain signal a medical emergency.
+Other symptoms of COVID-19 include cough, fever, and fatigue.
+Difficulty breathing or chest pain signals a medical emergency.

-Even with no other symptoms, loss of taste can be indicative of COVID-19, so talk to a doctor about testing or sign up for a test with a community provider.
+Even with no other symptoms, loss of taste can be indicative of COVID-19, so speak with a doctor about testing or sign up for a test with a community provider.
 If you test positive, stay hydrated and get plenty of rest.
 Take over-the-counter (OTC) medicines for pain and fever.

-Any type of infection of the upper respiratory tract can affect sense of taste.
-That includes the common cold and influenza, which can cause nasal congestion, coughing, and sneezing.
+Any type of infection of the upper respiratory tract can affect your sense of taste.
+Upper respiratory tract infections include the common cold and influenza, which can cause nasal congestion, coughing, and sneezing.
 The flu can also cause fever.